 Hi!
-My name is Rachel Gibson, and I am a percussion performance and TIMARA major!
-As of now, I am the only female classical percussionist in the Conservatory!
+My name is Rachel Gibson, and I am a percussion performance and TIMARA major.
 I love tinkering and finding new ways to create different sounds within the wonderful world of the percussion family.
-The TIMARA program helps me expand my sonic horizons and allows me to combine my love for percussion and experimental music!
+The TIMARA program helps me expand my sonic horizons and allows me to combine my love for percussion and experimental music.
 I also have a intense interest in the music of John Cage.

 When I’m not running around like a crazy busy person, I like taking walks, running, playing Pokemon games, and watching Doctor Who and anime.

 However, usually if I’m not playing music, I’m thinking about it.